 Identify Potential Emergencies Could Would Impact Your Race

-Although thinking about altering or cancelling the event you’ve put so much hard work into is difficult, SignMeUp Regional Sales Manager and former National Marathon race director Keith Dowling believes it’s necessary to come up with “the list of conditions that would shut down” your event.
+Although thinking about altering or cancelling the event you’ve put so much hard work into is difficult, former National Marathon race director Keith Dowling believes it’s necessary to come up with “the list of conditions that would shut down” your event.

-Keith’s crew segmented certain weather related conditions so they had a plan for each just in case: rain, lightning, black ice, deep snow, heat advisory and cold advisory.
+Keith’s crew segmented certain weather related conditions so they had a plan for each just in case: rain, lightning, black ice, deep snow, heat advisory, and cold advisory.
 They also had a divergence plan that they almost needed to use one year when, being in Washington DC, the Secretary of State drove through the course with a motorcade after the race had started!

 Chad cited an example of a time when his planning paid off.
-This past September for the Brewers Mini-Marathon, there was “a thunderstorm with lightning 30 minutes before the start within 30 miles of the race site.
+In September 2011, at the Brewers Mini-Marathon, there was “a thunderstorm with lightning 30 minutes before the start within 30 miles of the race site.
 We had to enact our evacuation plan to get everyone safely out of the conditions.
 Our staff utilized our megaphones, PA system and social media to alert participants about the delay and directed them where to seek shelter.”